Bhagalpur: Demographics

 As of the 2011 India census, the Bhagalpur Urban Agglomeration has a population of 410,210, of which 218,284 were males and 191,926 were females.
 It is the 3rd largest city in Bihar in terms of urban population.
 The total population in the age group of 0 to 6 years is 55,898.
 The total number of literates are 286,125, with 160,720 males and 125,405 females.
-The effective literacy rate of 7+ population is 80.76%, of which while the male literacy rate is 84.95% with women at 75.95%.
+The effective literacy rate of the 7+ population is 80.76%, of which the male literacy rate is 84.95% and the women's rate is at 75.95%.

 Religion

-Hinduism is the majority religion in Bhagalpur City with about 70% of the population following it, than followed by Islam with 29% adherants.
+Hinduism is the majority religion in Bhagalpur City with about 70% of the population following it, than followed by Islam with 29% adherents.
 It also has a small minority of Jains and Christians.

 Language

-Bhagalpur is a geographical landmark, which is at the convergence of Bihar, Jharkhand and West Bengal.
-Historically, the capital of Anga Pradesh and a nation of independence by Tilkamanjhi, it has been a land of emerging languages and cultures.
-A fair numbers of Biharis, Bengalis, Marwaris, Muslims, Santhalis, Pahadiyas, etc reside in the region, making it a language and cultural hub.
+Bhagalpur is a geographical landmark, which is at the convergence of Bihar, Jharkhand, and West Bengal.
+Historically the capital of Anga Pradesh and a nation of independence by Tilkamanjhi, it has been a land of emerging languages and cultures.
+A fair number of Biharis, Bengalis, Marwaris, Muslims, Santhalis, and Pahadiyas reside in the region, making it a language and cultural hub.

-However, Angika language is primarily spoken in the district.
-Apart from Angika, Hindi, Bengali, Urdu and Santhali are prominent languages of the region.
+The Angika language is primarily spoken in the district.
+Apart from Angika, Hindi, Bengali, Urdu, and Santhali are prominent languages of the region.
 It is a multilingual district and has been a centre of development for many languages during the ancient era in the Vikramshila University.

 Culture

 Bhagalpur has a long lasting legacy of rich culture and traditions.
-The ancient city of Champanagari is known for its silk industry and Trade.
-The city has richness in its festival, art, food and trade.
+The ancient city of Champanagari is known for its silk industry and trade.
+The city has richness in its festivals, art, food, and trade.
 The "Aangi" or "Angika" culture is followed in this region.
 It also is a homeland of multicultural community.
-Being one of the important centres of Anga, then Bengal and now Bihar, it has grasped, respected and promoted the cultures and traditions and thus has empowered and maintained its richness.
+Being one of the important centres of Anga, then Bengal, and now Bihar, it has grasped, respected, and promoted the cultures and traditions and thus empowered and maintained its richness.